-Clarification: Rebounding to a prone position ($\frac{1}{2}$ twist to stomach) is a stunt allowed in Level 0.
+Clarification: Rebounding to a prone position (1/2 twist to stomach) is a stunt allowed in the Beginner Division.

 - D. During transitions, at least one base must remain in contact with the top person.
-Exception: Leap frogs and leap frog variations are not allowed in Level 0. - E. Free flipping or assisted flipping stunts and transitions are not allowed.
+Exception: Leap frogs and leap frog variations are not allowed in the Beginner Division. - E. Free flipping or assisted flipping stunts and transitions are not allowed.

-- F. No stunt, pyramid, or individual may move over or under another separate stunt, pyramid or individual. - Clarification 1: This pertains to an athlete's torso (midsection of an athlete's body) not moving over or under the torso of another athlete; this does not pertain to an athlete's arms or legs. - Clarification 2: A top person may not pass over or under the torso (midsection of an athlete's body) of another top person regardless if the stunt or pyramid is separate or not. - Example: A load in walking under another stunt is not allowed. - Exception: An individual may jump over another individual. - G. Single based split catches are not allowed. - H. Single based stunts with multiple top persons are not allowed.
+F. No stunt, pyramid, or individual may move over or under another separate stunt, pyramid or individual.

+Clarification 1: This pertains to an athlete's torso (midsection of an athlete's body) not moving over or under the torso of another athlete; this does not pertain to an athlete's arms or legs.

+Clarification 2: A top person may not pass over or under the torso (midsection of an athlete's body) of another top person regardless if the stunt or pyramid is separate or not.

+Example: A load in walking under another stunt is not allowed.

+- G. Single based split catches are not allowed. - H. Single based stunts with multiple top persons are not allowed.

-I. Beginner Stunts - Release Moves
+I. Beginner Division Stunts - Release Moves

-- 1. Release moves are not allowed. - Clarification 1: Helicopters are not allowed. - Clarification 2: Log / barrel rolls are not allowed.
+Release moves are not allowed.
+Clarification 1: Helicopters are not allowed.
+Clarification 2: Log / barrel rolls are not allowed.

-J. Beginner Stunts - Inversions
+J. Beginner Division Stunts - Inversions